Daksh. The Quantum Collapse.

 Daksh was Brahma's son.
 Prajapati.
 Builder of civilisations, keeper of dharma, maker of order.
 His knowledge was real.
 His achievements were earned.
 His excellence was genuine.
 Unparalleled.

 Prajapati.
 Excellence.
-High Standards.
-Father of Sati.
+High standards.
 Lord of the yagya.
 The one before whom even Vishnu stands.

 Each title real.
 Each observed.
 Another collapse.
 The wave of infinite possibility that was Daksh — slowly, achievement by achievement, acknowledgement by acknowledgement — observing itself into one fixed, defended point.